gonzs/quiz/README.md

 ## QUIZ GAME

-This application is designed to evaluate for several subjects through questionnaires.
+This application is designed to evaluate for several subjects through quiz.

 ## Frontend